 Supercharged Food, Gluten Free Recipes, Shopping List and Meal Planner.
 Shepherd’s Pie with Cauliflower Mash « Supercharged Food's Blog.
 28 Nov 2011 by Lee Supercharged in All, Autumn, Candida Friendly, Dairy Free, Dinner, Gluten Free, Lunch, Nutrient Rich, Sugar Free, Wheat Free, Winter, Yeast Free Tags: gluten free recipes, low carb, Shepherd's Pie with Cauliflower Mash Pepped Up Shepherd's Pie A new take on a golden oldie, this is a firm favourite in our family.

 You can bake individual pies for lunch — a distinct bonus if you’re eating alone — and serve with a leafy salad.
+Don’t be afraid to pep up the pie with your favourite seasoning or mixed herbs. *Health benefits.
 Eggplant and lentil stacks.
 Hello friends, how was your weekend?

 It was a very warm spring weekend here in Sydney, and we got the first real taste of summer.
-I did some gardening on my little balcony - the herbs are growing fast and now there are even a few tiny tomatoes popping up!
 Spiced tempeh chips.
 Tempeh goes in the same category with tofu - people seem to either love it or hate it.

 Today I'm sharing a little weekend snack recipe with you.
 I love the flavours in this dish, and the mellow vegetables pair nicely with the salty halloumi cheese.
 It's a perfect snack to enjoy when you have a little time to spend in the kitchen, just chopping away.
+I was very lucky to win a new knife set recently, and testing the new knives made chopping even more enjoyable.
+Haloumi with vegetable medley (recipe inspired by Earth to Table) (serves 2-4) 200g haloumi cheese 1 tablespoon olive oil 1 teaspoon yellow mustard seeds 200g eggplant, cut into small cubes.
 Grain-free spinach and ricotta tartlets.
 Hi friends!

 I was up early today and went for a morning run whilst the temperature was still bearable.
 Already then, I could see the haze covering the distant landscape and that if anything is a sure indication of a hot and humid day ahead.
 I really wanted to make these spinach and ricotta tartlets for our Saturday lunch so I started baking early in the morning before our little kitchen gets far too hot.
-These grain-free tarts are such a lovely treat and definitely one of my favourite stand-by dishes to make.
 Grain-free, sugar-free zucchini mini-cakes with mint yoghurt.
 Week 5 of my sugar-free challenge is now well under way.

 I have certainly broken the habit of looking for that 'something sweet' after meals and found a heap of alternative ways to enjoy baked treats.
 Not even the fresh new-season mangoes can lure me in at this point!
+My trustworthy kitchen garden is also providing some special treats - lots of different kinds of mint are flourishing and they can certainly give that extra sweetness and freshness to salads, as well as a bowl of plain yoghurt sprinkled with cinnamon.
+These zucchini cakes have taken a bit of experimenting, but I think I've finally nailed the recipe.
+The secret of baking grain-free (I think) is that you need to bake them a little longer than you'd think.
 Grain-free ratatouille tarts.
 I love the serenity of Sunday mornings.

 Fun times, but exhausting as well.
 I had clearly been in denial of how much stuff we had actually managed to accumulate in 5 years.
 Pea and avocado soup with watercress and snow pea sprouts.
 On the weekend I picked up a huge selection of fresh vegetables and started experimenting with different combinations.